kristinemlarson/gnssrefl/tests/use_cases/use_lthw.md

 Now the peaks in the RH periodograms are ~2.2 meters - so that means ~2.5 meters of surface change from 2018 to 2020.

-## Analyze the SNR Data for the year 2018
+## Estimate Snow Accumulation for the year 2018

 First you need to make the list of analysis inputs: